alchemy-charmers/charm-matrix/README.md

 Author
 ======

-This charm and the related snap work has been written by [James Hebden](mailto:james+matrix@ec0.io) of the Pirate Charmers group.
+This charm and the related snap work has been written by [James Hebden](mailto:james+matrix@ec0.io) of the Alchemy Charmers group.

-Primary development is done on the [Pirate Charmers GitLab](https://git.ec0.io/pirate-charmers), and mirrored to [GitHub](https://github.com/pirate-charmers).
+Primary development is done on the [Alchemy Charmers GitLab](https://git.ec0.io/alchemy-charmers), and mirrored to [GitHub](https://github.com/alchemy-charmers).